 My favorite feature of the Instant Pot is the Saute function because you truly don’t need to use your stove top at all.
 Nothing bums me out more than a Crock Pot recipe that calls for 30 minutes of stove top cooking first.
 I mean, what’s the point?

-I realize it doesn’t look like much, but WOW.
+I realize that the chicken alone doesn’t look like much, but WOW.
 The flavor of this dinner was incredible…and it retained more of the sauce than when I cook it all day in the crock.
 This was a HUGE hit with my husband, too.

 - 1–2lbs boneless, skinless chicken breast